-Today, I'd like to show you several DIY bandana bibs.
+Today, I’d like to show you several DIY bandana bibs.
 And show you how easy it is to make some all by yourself.
 If you are a beginner sewing enthusiast looking to make something adorable for your child, a cute and stylish bandana bib is the way to go.
-Not only easy to make but also cute - and a very useful piece too!
+(Here’s my free pattern and tutorial – NOW in 2 FREE sizes!)
+Not only easy to make but also cute – and a very useful piece too!

 I got tired of searching for new bibs all the time.
-So I sat down and sew some.
-No pattern, just an idea of how I want them to look like.
-Then, after several good and several bad attempts, it began dawning on me what exactly I need and which patterns work better and which one don't.
-Now it's time to invite you to sew some yourself.
+So I sat down and sewed a few.
+No pattern, just an idea of how I wanted them to look like.
+Then, after several good and several bad attempts, it began dawning on me what exactly I needed and which patterns work better and which ones don’t.
+Now it’s time to invite you to sew some yourself.

 I can give you 3 reasons why you will love making these bandana bibs:

 - Low-cost: you’ll need a tiny bit of fabrics for making a bandana bib.
 You can go for zero cost, too: you can simply use an old T-shirt, or a napkin… Or an old towel.
 Nearly anything.

 - Quite simple to make: it’s a simple beginner project, especially if you get a pattern – there are many available on the internet, though it’s good to start with an easy one.